How to Write a Book: The Ultimate Guide

 Put the reader first

 Finally, and perhaps the most important piece of advice we can give you: remember to always put the reader first.
-This is especially difficult (say it with us!) as a first-time author.
+This is especially difficult as a first-time author.
 For one thing, you’ll want to demonstrate your stylistic prowess, and for another, you don’t have the best idea of how to implement structure yet.
-This combination means that your main ideas can easily end up muddled, lost among the sands of purple prose.
+This combination means that your main ideas can easily end up muddled.

 So try to constantly, consciously think about the reader over yourself.
 Keep the language accessible and the pacing fairly quick, the way most readers want in a book.
-You might feel compelled to write long, drawn-out metaphors and internal monologues to be more “literary” — but when was the last time you read a book just because it was literary?
-The story should always take precedence, because that’s what the reader cares about.
+You might feel compelled to write long, drawn-out metaphors to get your point across — but the narrative should always take precedence, because that’s what the reader cares about.

 All right: in theory, the hard part’s over now.
 But the process of refining and deciding what to do with your book isn’t exactly a walk in the park.
-So now, we’re going to take you through what you need to edit your book, rewrite as necessary, and eventually publish it (if that’s the path you choose).
+Now we'll take you through what you need to edit your book and eventually publish it (if that’s the path you choose).
 Come on, final push — let’s go!

-The vast majority of manuscripts need to go through several iterations before they reach their final form.
+The vast majority of manuscripts need to go through several rounds of revisions before they reach their final form.
 So don’t hold back: it’s time for some ruthless editing.
 And whether you do it yourself, ask a friend, or hire a professional, it’s important to know exactly what needs fixing.
 Here are our best tips re: the editing process.

 Get rid of glue words and intensifiers